StoneyJackson/mothership/Harvester_Documentation.md

 Now to run the harvester you'll need the following dependencies

-os,json,base64,requests,sys,glob, and makeHTML
-which can be found [here](http://www.hoboes.com/Mimsy/hacks/object-oriented-html/):
+os,json,base64,requests,sys,glob all of which are part of python standard library. and makeHTML which can be found [here](http://www.hoboes.com/Mimsy/hacks/object-oriented-html/):

 these should all be available natively, harvester was built on Python 3.x so I would recommend having that version.